CyrusNajmabadi/lang-design/CollectionLiterals.md

 ## Upcoming agenda items

 * Stack allocations for huge collections might blow the stack.
 Should the compiler have a heuristic for placing this data on the heap?
 Should the language be unspecified to allow for this flexibility?
 We should follow what the spec/impl does for [`params Span<T>`](https://github.com/dotnet/csharplang/issues/1757).
+Options are:

+    * Always stackalloc.
+Teach people to be careful with Span.
+This allows things like `Span<T> span = [1, 2, ..s]` to work, and be fine as long as `s` is small.
+If this could blow the stack, users could always create an array instead, and then get a span around this.
+This seems like the most in line with what people might want, but with extreme danger.

+    * Only

 * Should we expand on collection initializers to look for the very common `AddRange` method?
 It could be used by the underlying constructed type to perform adding of spread elements potentially more efficiently.
 We might also want to look for things like `.CopyTo` as well.
 There may be drawbacks here as those methods might end up causing excess allocations/dispatches versus directly enumerating in the translated code.